 I eat, sleep, and breathe dentistry.
 I study painless dentistry, hypnotism, and sedation in my free time.
 I am most keen to assume the challenge of working with patients who have special needs requiring additional consideration resulting from HIV, cardiovascular disease, hemophilia, etc. I look forward to working with people undergoing chemotherapy, radiation therapy, or other cancer treatments.
 I miss the dental clinic I established back home in Iran and sincerely hope to open another dental clinic here in the US.
 I daydream of assuming leadership roles in dentistry in the future, starting up my multi-specialty clinic, where a variety of dentists with special training in various areas treat patients at the same location.

 Successfully delegating responsibility would enable me to spend more of my own time helping those in the greatest need by volunteering, such as in nursing homes.
 I am experienced in this area since I volunteered extensively in nursing homes while still a dentist in Iran.
 It would be an enormous honor to return to doing this here in the USA; nothing brings me greater joy.

 I always strived to be the best at whatever I wanted to do, and I was always the best employee or student in my group of colleagues and a tasteful host.
-After completing dental school, I worked for a while in a dental clinic until I was able to open my own office.
-I also continued my education, taking dental implants and cosmetic dentistry courses .to further my skills and offer more to my patients.
+After completing dental school, I worked in a dental clinic for a while until I could open my own office.
+I also continued my education, taking dental implants and cosmetic dentistry courses to further my skills and offer more to my patients.